digitallyinduced/ihp/Guide/file-storage.markdown

     Config.RsaPublicAndPrivateKeys (_, privateKey) = getAppConfig @Config.RsaPublicAndPrivateKeys
     signed = case RSA.sign Nothing (Just Hash.Algorithms.SHA256) privateKey (cs $ imageUrl <> "400x200") of
-        Left msg -> error $ "Cannot sign image URL, private key is invalid:" <> show msg Right signature -> signature |> Base64.encode |> cs
+        Left msg -> error $ "Cannot sign image URL, private key is invalid:" <> show msg -- Base 64 decode the token so that it can be used in the URL.
+        -- and use `cs` to convert it to `Text`.
+        Right signature -> signature |> Base64.encode |> cs
 ```